lvgl/docs_old/v7/en/html/_sources/index.md.txt

 Learn more in the [Tick](/porting/tick) and [Task handler](/porting/task-handler) section.

-### Why the display driver is called only one?
+### Why the display driver is called only once?
 Only the upper part of the display is refreshed.
 Be sure you are calling `lv_disp_flush_ready(drv)` at the end of your "*display flush callback*".

 ### Why I see only garbage on the screen?